spjuhel/BoARIO-Sensitivity/README.md

 ## Usage

-The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=spjuhel%2FBoARIO-Sensitivity).

 Deploying with snakedeploy is not required, you can simply clone the repository and configure it by yourself.

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository.